Exploring the Shape of Economics: A Multilayer Network Analysis of Social Communities and Intellectual Similarity Among Journals Before and After the 2008 Financial Crisis: Conclusion

 The network of journals defines the relational infrastructure of economics where editors operate as gatekeepers.
 They reinforce shared evaluative criteria and reproduce hierarchies, even as the discipline absorbs new topics.
 In this context, the crisis was a new puzzle to solve within the existing paradigm, not a challenge to the authority structures governing publication or collaboration.
 The financial crisis has not destabilized the social order of the discipline.

 That social order is built in such a way that the costs of defection from dominant norms outweigh the benefits of radical innovation.
 When new approaches or themes, such as behavioral or experimental economics, are introduced, they must conform to institutionalized standards of validity by passing through established social and intellectual channels, most notably publication in top-tier journals.
 Disruptive ideas, particularly heterodox critiques, tend to appear in journals that do not contribute to the knowledge base of the CORE.
 As a result, they struggle to take root and are at best merely tolerated or at worst dismissed as fringe science or pseudoscience. \citet{Chari} captured this logic with striking clarity: ``The recent crisis has raised, correctly, the question of how best to improve modern macroeconomic theory.
 I have argued we need more of it.
 After all, when the AIDS crisis hit, we did not turn over medical research to acupuncturists''.
-The economics profession has not seen the crisis as an opportunity to reconsider institutional structures of the discipline or its foundational assumptions, but rather as a technical challenge to be resolved in the consolidate social and intellectual settings.
+The economics profession has not seen the crisis as an opportunity to reconsider institutional structures of the discipline or its foundational assumptions, but rather as a technical challenge to be resolved within existing social and intellectual settings.
 It reflects a broader mechanism of epistemic closure, in which authority is reinforced by boundary work of gatekeepers who define what counts as legitimate knowledge and who is entitled to produce it.
+Whether other disciplines would exhibit similar mechanisms of epistemic closure and social stability when confronted with external shocks remains an open empirical question that the multilayer network framework developed in this paper is well equipped to address.